Incorporating Procedural Fairness in Flag Submissions on Social Media Platforms: Methods

 \subsubsection{Flagging Scenarios}

+Section \ref{sec:components} details how we operationalized the four components of flagging designs within the Qualtrics software.
 In summary, Figure \ref{fig:scenario} illustrates the flagging components and an example of flagging design flow a participant could have encountered in the survey.
-The left column enumerates each component comprising the scenario, specifically the independent variables and their levels.
-The right column shows one example of the flagging mechanism scenario a participant might have encountered.
+The left column enumerates each component and its different levels (i.e., conditions).
+The right column shows one example of the flagging scenario a participant might have encountered.
 Once a participant selected one of the seven examples of inappropriate posts listed above, the flagging process (scenario) started.
 In this particular scenario, a participant would have been required to choose one of the rule violations from the primary classification scheme for the post they selected.
 Then, the participant would have been offered a text box to describe the rule violation in detail.
 The final step would have been a message of gratitude for flagging, informing them that an auto-moderator will review the post they flagged.